Daniel Ermentrout: Early life and education

-Career
+Political career

 He was elected district attorney in 1862 and served for three years.
-He was solicitor for the city of Reading from 1867 to 1870, and a member of the board of school control of Reading from 1868 to 1876.
+He was solicitor for the city of Reading from 1867 to 1870 and a member of the board of school control of Reading from 1868 to 1876.
 He was a delegate to the Democratic National Conventions in 1868 and 1880.
 He was chairman of the standing committee of Berks County, Pennsylvania, in 1869, 1872, and 1873.
 He served as a member of the Pennsylvania State Senate for the 1st district from 1873 to 1874 and the 11th district from 1875 to 1887.
 He was appointed in October 1877 by Governor John F. Hartranft as a member of the Pennsylvania Statuary Commission.

+Congress

 Ermentrout was elected as a Democrat to the Forty-seventh and to the three succeeding Congresses.
 He was an unsuccessful candidate for renomination in 1888.
 He was a delegate to the Democratic State conventions from 1895 to 1899.
 He was again elected to the Fifty-fifth and Fifty-sixth Congresses.

 Death

 He served in Congress until his death in Reading due to the effects of a choking incident in 1899.
-Interment in Charles Evans Cemetery in Reading, Pennsylvania.
+He was buried in Charles Evans Cemetery.